miyurusankalpa/miyurublog/content/blog/cw-alarms-using-tfcdk-1/index.md

 draft: false
 ---

-In this post I am going to show how to use Terraform CDK to create and manage cloudwatch alarms.
+In this post, I will show how to use Terraform CDK to create and manage cloudwatch alarms.

 There are multiple benefits of using cdktf instead of plain terraform files.